jgonzalezdr/CppUMockGen/MANUAL.md

 void bar( std::ostream & output );
 ```

+The function `bar` should write something into the passed output stream, therefore since the passed object is modified `output` is considered as an output parameter.

-As it is hard (if not even impossible) to copy an output stream into another, we can define an asymetrical CppUMock copier that outputs a string into the output stream:
+As it is hard (if not even impossible) to copy an output stream into another, a symetrical copier is not feasible.
+In this case we can define an asymetrical CppUMock copier that outputs a string into the output stream:

 ```cpp
 class StdOstreamCopier : public MockNamedValueCopier